armory/docs/content/en/cd-as-a-service/concepts/iam/secrets.md

 Secrets allow Armory CD-as-a-Service to authenticate with external systems and tools during a deployment.

-### Metric providers
+### Metrics providers

-You can store credentials for metric providers like New Relic, DataDog, or Prometheus as secrets.
+You can store credentials for metrics providers like New Relic, DataDog, or Prometheus as secrets.
 Armory CD-as-a-Service uses these credentials to authenticate with your metric provider when querying for application metrics during a canary analysis.

 ### Kubernetes clusters